samturnbull73/int/NOTES.md

 | VOLUME | creates a directory inside the Docker image which you can later mount a volume (directory) to from the Docker host  | VOLUME   /data|
 | ENTRYPOINT | application or command that is executed when the Docker container is started up | |
 | HEALTHCHECK | health check interval --interval=60s, Health Check Start Period --start-period=300s, Health Check Retries --retries=5| |

+### CI and CD

+CI when a developer checks in his code into git, with the help of git-hook, a build will be triggered in Jenkins, which will test for build we do unit testing like jmeter(they had their own custom unit testing tool)

+In CD- we do build, static code analysis using Sonarcube, deploy the artefact to Artificatory and do Functional testing using Selenium

+If it passes the test, we deploy the code to next environment from Artifactory as do further testing

+We do performance testing in Preprod environment

+For performance testing, you may use tools like Appdynamics, New Relic, we were using load runner.